DBMoUK/ensuretls/README.md

 puppetdashboard.conf
 puppetproxy.conf

-The SSLProtocol configuration directive is changed to TLSv1, following classification of a Puppet Master node with the ensuretls profile.
+The SSLProtocol configuration directive is changed to TLSv1, following classification of a Puppet Master node with the ensuretlsv1 profile.

 ### Setup Requirements **OPTIONAL**